 8.1 Returns of products require the explicit consent of the Seller in writing.
-The amount to be credited upon return of products shall depend upon the age, condition and saleability of the products.
+The amount to be credited upon return of products shall depend upon the age, condition and resale ability of the products.

-8.2 Any products ordered that deviate from the Seller’s delivery programme and/or were made to the Purchaser’s specific order, may not be returned.
+8.2 Any products were made to the Purchaser’s specific order and/or ordered that deviate from the Seller’s delivery programme, may not be returned.

 8.3 The Purchaser shall bear the risk and cost for carriage of returned products.

 8.4 Further requirements for returns are regulated by the Seller’s current guideline for returns.

 9. Warranty and liability

 9.1 Purchaser shall assert apparent defects on products within seven (7) days after receipt of the products in written form.
 Latent defects on products shall be reported within seven (7) days after their appearance.
 Obvious damage to products, which is apparent at the moment of delivery, shall be notified to the forwarding agent or carrier at the time of delivery.

 9.2 In case of non-conformity of the goods the Seller is entitled at its discretion, to either a repair or replacement product at the Seller’s cost.
 If the repair or replacement product fails, the Purchaser is entitled to reduce the purchase price by the value of the failed product or to terminate the contract in relation to the failed product.